ashlin4010/simple_Z80_computer/README.md

 Truthfully this is the second iteration and adds two useful additions, built in USB to serial converter and a Raspberry Pi zero emulating a terminal.

+### Software Compiler ###
+My assembler of choice for this project has been the [Retro Assembler](https://enginedesigns.net/retroassembler/) by Peter Tihanyi.
+There is a VSCode [plugin](https://marketplace.visualstudio.com/items?itemName=EngineDesigns.retroassembler) available.

 ![Screenshot](images/simple_Z80_system.jpg)